sickrov/sickrov.github.io/README.md

         path: my-group/my-username
 ```
 ### Using Secrets as environment variables
-If you want to use a secret in an environment variable in order to allow to the rest of the pods reference the same secret you could use:
+If you want to use a secret in an environment variable to allow the rest of the pods to reference the same secret, you could use:

 In the <podName.yaml> you could add the uncomment lines:
 ```